shellbro/ansible-role-os-update/README.md

 os-update
 =========

-Ansible role for updating OS.
+Ansible role for updating OS (RedHat, Debian).

 It uses `package` module to abstract away discrepancy between `yum` and `dnf` package managers in RedHat-based distributions and ordinary `apt` module in distributions based on Debian.